jpellman/wiki.libjpel.so/docs/Home-Lab/Backups/Blu-Ray-Backup.md

 Commands to Follow
 ------------------

-To distribute files into more or less evenly sized buckets (as you would when having a backup span multiple disks:
+To distribute files into more or less evenly sized bins (as you would when having a backup span multiple disks:

     dirsplit -e4 -s 25025314816b $PATH_TO_DIR_TO_BACK_UP